Categories

 Sometimes, a long shot will be required to hunt copper.

 Springbok has no seasonal restrictions in Eastern Cape, South Africa.
-Nick Bowker Hunting offers Springbok game hunts year-round.
+Bowker Hunting offers Springbok game hunts year-round.

 The springbok is the national emblem of South Africa.